tc39/proposal-temporal/docs/plaindatetime.md

 Additionally, if the result is earlier or later than the range of dates that `Temporal.PlainDateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
-> In the default `'constrain'` mode and when parsing an ISO 8601 string, this will be converted to 59.
+> In the default `'constrain'` mode and when parsing an RFC 9557 string, this will be converted to 59.
 > In `'reject'` mode, this function will throw, so if you have to interoperate with times that may contain leap seconds, don't use `'reject'`.

 > **NOTE**: The allowed values for the `item.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).